cbdavis33/stanpmx-library/README.md

 -   depot_1cmt_linear_ir1

 -   depot_1cmt_linear_t - Same as depot_1cmt_linear, but with Student's-t distributed residual variability

+-   zero_into_depot_1cmt_linear - Zero-order distributive delay (like an infusion into the gut) to bring about a delayed absorption.
+This allows the analytical/matrix-exponential solution to be used, so it's still fast

 The others have correct Stan code, so if you just want to fit, they're still good, but I haven't updated the post-processing and analyses you might want to do after fitting, yet.
 I'll be going through them and updating them as time allows.